amirabdulsan/amirabdulsan/README.md

 - 👋 Hi, I’m @amirabdulsan
 - 👀 I’m interested in learning a new thing especially in programming, develop a website, create an apps and etc
-- 🌱 I’m currently learning how to make 3d model using blenderd(i know this isnt related to programming but i kinda into these things lol.
+- 🌱 I’m currently learning how to make 3d model using blender3d (i know this isnt related to programming) but i kinda into these things lol.
 - 💞️ I’m looking to collaborate to anyone.. just pm me.
 - 📫 How to reach me? ez, just contact me at amirabdulsan.github.io